keziah55/MyCycle/README.md

 ### remove_line

-Code for removing lines added in the NewLineDialog (i.e. unecessary empty lines).
+Code for removing lines added in the NewLineDialog (i.e. unnecessary empty lines).
 My code to remove the lines and any data in them works, but the display goes weird: it appears that the last line isn't being removed (that it, the line at the bottom doesn't disappear